Textual Unlearning Gives a False Sense of Unlearning: Experiments

 We then move to the relaxed black-box cases, where the adversary can query the model to obtain logit vectors, is aware of the model architecture, and has access to an identically distributed auxiliary dataset.
 Under these conditions, we evaluate two baseline methods: LiRA~\cite{carlini2022membership} and ULeaks~\cite{chen2021machine}.
-Detailed descriptions and implementations of these methods are provided in Appendix E. \textbf{With a wrong guess below $0.1\%$, TULA-MI accurately infers membership for over $18\%$ of the samples, highlighting significant privacy risks.} Compared to ULeaks, our method achieves superior performance by employing a more accurate per-sample attack strategy.
+Detailed descriptions and implementations of these methods are provided in Appendix~\ref{Appx:tula-mi-relaxed}.

+As shown in Figure~\ref{fig:tula-mi-relaxed}, we present the MIA results on \textit{SynthPAI-age} dataset, and additional results on \textit{SynthPAI-inc} dataset are included in Appendix~\ref{Appx:tula-mi-relaxed-res}.
+With a wrong guess below $0.1\%$, TULA-MI accurately infers membership for over $18\%$ of the samples, highlighting significant privacy risks.
+Compared to ULeaks, our method achieves superior performance by employing a more accurate per-sample attack strategy.
 While LiRA also utilizes a per-sample attack and fits normal distributions for unlearned and unseen outputs, its effectiveness is hindered by redundancy and overlap among textual samples, making it challenging to fit independent distributions for reliable discrimination.
 In contrast, our method explicitly learns complex decision boundaries for target samples in unlearned and unseen cases, enabling more robust MIA.